NorthernL1ghts/C-Neural-Network/README.md

 ### Parameters

-You can modify the following parameters in `main.cpp`:
+You can modify the following parameters in `main.c`:

 - **Learning Rate**: Adjust the `learningRate` variable.
 - **Epochs**: Set the number of training epochs with the `epochs` variable.